Let’s be honest here. Working with a crowdfunding agency is not for everyone. So how do you know which one is the best?

 However, the truly classy agencies will stand by their client and do what needs to be done.

 Maybe it’s revisiting the marketing channels after collecting preliminary data.
-Maybe it’s revisiting the type of creative to better work with the audience.
+Perhaps it’s revisiting the type of creative to better work with the audience.
 Maybe it’s revisiting the positioning of the project itself to become more relevant.

 At this point, agencies would have already sent over things that put them in the best possible light.